-Stretching south from the sleepy arc of the Mekong River at Chiang Khan to the vast mountain plateau of Phu Kradueng National Park, Loei (meaning ‘to the extreme’) is a diverse, beautiful province untouched by mass tourism, despite all it has to offer.
-This isn’t the wildest place in Thailand, but the region’s tranquil national parks and nature reserves (there are far more good ones than we can feature here) can lead you to some splendid isolation.
-And, if you have the luck to arrive at the right time, you can balance the hush of nature with the hubbub of Dan Sai’s incredible Phi Ta Khon Festival.
+Loei (meaning ‘to the extreme’) is a diverse, beautiful province mostly untouched by mass tourism, despite all it has to offer.
+This isn’t the wildest place in Thailand, but the region’s national parks and nature reserves are excellent.
+And if you have the luck to arrive at the right time, you can balance the hush of nature with the hubbub of Dan Sai’s incredible Phi Ta Khon Festival.

-The terrain here is mountainous and temperatures fluctuate from one extreme to the other: it’s hotter than elsewhere in Thailand during the hot season and chillier during the cold season.
-This is one of the few provinces in Thailand where temperatures drop below 0°C, a fact tourist brochures love to trumpet.
-In December and January the crisp air paints leaves red and yellow at high elevations, such as around Phu Kradueng and Phu Reua.
+The terrain here is mountainous and temperatures fluctuate from one extreme to the other: it’s hotter than elsewhere in Thailand during the hot season and it’s also one of the few provinces in Thailand where temperatures drop below 0°C.

 The majority of the people are Tai Loei, thought to have migrated from Luang Prabang via Chiang Mai.
 They're proud of their distinct culture and you'll notice unique offerings at many temples and hear the Tai Loei dialect often.